TencentARC/Video-Holmes/README.md

 ## 📅 News

-* [2025-05-29] We released the training set of Video-Holmes, which consists of 233 videos and 1,551 questions.🔥🔥🔥
+* [2025-05-29] 🔥We released the training set of Video-Holmes, which consists of 233 videos and 1,551 questions.
-* [2025-05-28] We released Video-Holmes and corresponding evaluation code.🔥🔥🔥
+* [2025-05-28] 🔥We released Video-Holmes and corresponding evaluation code.

 ## 🚩 Plan
 - [x] Release suspense short film annotations